Aharon Razin: Biography

 Aharon Razin was raised in Petah Tikva.
 He began his academic studies at the Hebrew University of Jerusalem, majoring in physics and mathematics.
 He completed his M.A. and PhD in biochemistry, and did post-doctoral work at the California Institute of Technology.
 When he returned to Israel in 1971, he served as senior lecturer, associate professor and full professor of cellular biochemistry and human genetics at the Hebrew University Faculty of Medicine.

 In 1980, Razin was appointed head of the Department of Cellular Biochemistry at the Faculty of Medicine and Head of the Institute of Biochemistry.
 From 1988, he has held the Dr. Jacob Greenbaum Chair of Medical Sciences at Hebrew University.
 He is a member of the board of the Authority for Research and Development at the Hebrew University, chairman of the Planning and Development Committee of the Faculty of Medicine and member of the Israel National Academy of Sciences advisory committee on the Human Genome.
-He now serves as professor emeritus in the Department for Developmental Biology & Cancer Research, The Institute For Medical Research, Israel-Canada (IMRIC).
+He served as professor emeritus in the Department for Developmental Biology & Cancer Research, The Institute For Medical Research, Israel-Canada (IMRIC).